 REAL FOOD FOR GESTATIONAL DIABETES IS AVAILABLE ON AMAZON IN BOTH PRINT & KINDLE

-Foreign Language Translations of Real Food for Gestational Diabetes
+Real Food for Gestational Diabetes is also available in Czech

 Please direct foreign language rights inquiries here